Author has written 26 stories for Slayers, Inuyasha, Immortal Rain, Naruto, Harry Potter, and Ouran High School Host Club.

 Sakura-(Neji, Sasuke, Itachi, Sai, Lee sometimes, Gaara, Shino, and I use to like Kakashi too, but that stopped a while ago.)

 Hermione/Ron (kinda) I do flirt around with other pairings for Hermione, like Voldemort aka Tom, Krum, and Draco.
 I think Ron is a tad stupid and immature for someone as brilliant as Hermione, but that's just me.
+If I am writing a HP story, I will 95% likely have Hermione/Draco somewhere in it, if not the featured pairing.

 Ooh, random things/sayings!